zhangjis/CMAPPER_rock/README.md

       Github website)
 3) Change into the code directory and type `make`
     - This will install dependencies, build the code, and run a test script
-4) View evolutionary plots and movies in the `results_case/image` and `results_case/movie` folders. `case` indicates the spcific planet the results saved in the folder are for.
+4) View evolutionary plots and movies in the `results_case/image` and `results_case/movie` folders.
+    - `case` indicates the specific planet the results saved in the folder are for.
+For example, the directory in which evolution results of a planet with a mass of 3 Earth mass, core mass fraction of 0.326, evolving time of 12 Gyr, same level of radiogenic elements concentration to that of Earth, and equilibrium temperature of 255 K, the directory will be named `/results_Mpl3.0_CMF0.326_time12.0_Qrad1.0_1.0_1.0_1.0_Teq255.0`.

 5) (Optional) Use routines provided in the jupyter notebook, `plot.ipynb`, to make some plots yourself.
-The notebook includes all tbe routines used in the file `test.py` where we generated plots and movies.
+The notebook includes all the routines used in the file `test.py` where we generated plots and movies.
 Feel free to use your own graphing tools or routines in the jupyter notebook to make plots and/or movies for future simulations.

 ## Full Installation Instructions
 ### 1) Python